huggingface/hub-docs/docs/hub/model-cards.md

 ### Can I add custom tags to my model?

 Yes, you can add custom tags to your model by adding them to the `tags` field in the model card metadata.
 The metadata UI will suggest some popular tags, but you can add any tag you want.
+For example, you could indicate that your model is focused on finance by adding a `finance` tag.

 ### How can I indicate that my model is not suitable for all audiences